Roger-luo/Sym.jl/README.md

 I appreciate the discussion under ModelingToolkit and slack with Mason Protter, Harrison Grodin, Chris Rackauckas and Taine Zhao.
 The implementation of pattern matching is taken from [Simplify](https://github.com/HarrisonGrodin/Simplify.jl) with a few modifications.
 In the future, I may replace the current naive rewrite system with the [Rewrite.jl](https://github.com/HarrisonGrodin/Rewrite.jl).

+## License

+This package is released under Apache License 2.0.